alishabhimani/alishabhimani/README.md

 - Currently learning how to be a **Data Artist**
 - Avid (caffinated) coder: I will code in exchange of coffee!

-Looking for collaboratoes and/or consultors, visit www.alishabhimani.ca and connect with me by email or social media.
+Always looking for collaborations, visit me at www.alishabhimani.ca and connect by email or social media.
+I would love to work with you! :)

 And if you like what I do (or are a data science enthusiast), consider supporting me / buying me a coffee:  <a href="https://www.buymeacoffee.com/alishabhimani" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="100" ></a>